ozum/pg-generator/README.md

 This module automatically detects one to many relations and generates model.hasMany and model.belongsTo sequelize relations.

 ### Many To Many Relation Support
 If two tables are joined via a join table this module detects it automatically and generates many to many sequelize relations.
-Detection method is as follows: If a table has more than one foreign key, then it is considered
+If a table has more than one foreign key, then it is considered many to many relation join table.

                       hasMany              hasMany
     TABLE:   product --------< line_item >--------- cart
-    COLUMNS: id                cart_id              id
+    COLUMNS: id                cart_id (FK)         id
-             name              product_id           customer_id
+             name              product_id (FK)      customer_id (FK)
              color             quantity

 This module generates belongsToMany relation and hasMany relation with through option.
 As of this writing master branch of Sequelize deprecated hasMany through relations.
 According to version of Sequelize you use, it should be adjusted via config of this module.